Bevia/DigitalCommunicationsPython/README.md

 ⸻

-✅ Why Modulation Matters in Satellite Modems
+✅ Modulation Matters in Satellite Modems

 1. Efficient Use of Bandwidth
 	•	Satellites operate over limited spectrum (e.g., Ku, Ka bands), so using higher-order modulations like 16-QAM, 64-QAM allows transmitting more bits per symbol.